Nintendo Switch Online: A Pokemon N64 Classic to Join Retro Game Library

 - Yoshi's Story

-Nintendo hasn't hinted at N64 classics beyond Pokemon Puzzle League, but typically reveals upcoming Switch Online additions in trailers about a week before they're added to the library.
+Nintendo said we'll get more N64 classics in future, but hasn't hinted at what they'll be.
+It typically reveals upcoming Switch Online additions in trailers about a week before they're added to the library.
 We'll update this page when the trailers drop.

 Which Sega Genesis games are on the service?